MunicipalAI/research/Community Issue Automation/3. Compare Qualitative and Quantitative needs/Results.md

-Securing qualitative interviews with C-level executives within municipalities, even with Harvard's support, proved challenging.
+Securing qualitative interviews with C-level executives within municipalities proved challenging.
 Despite a relatively small sample size, our study revealed a significant overlap in both qualitative and quantitative results.
 This convergence suggests consistent issues across 30+ cities, indicating a broader challenge that extends beyond individual municipalities.

 During our interviews, we observed disparities between 311 calls and leaders' priorities.
 This is a natural outcome of political dynamics, where leaders may prioritize high-impact projects over the careful allocation of resources.
 This tension between public visibility and responsible fiscal management is a common theme, driven by the imperative of re-election.